Ardèche: Western mountains

-The plateaus of the Haut-Vivarais and the Cévennes
+Plateaus of the Haut-Vivarais and the Cévennes

 The transition zone descending from the mountains (1,200 m) to the valley of the Rhône (300 to 400 m), is the plateau region.
-The medium altitude of the plateau is one of green forested crests separated by wild and uncrossable gorges.
-Hydrographic resources are dominated by these torrential streams and rainfall is characterised by the frequent importance of summer showers, with climate much less extreme than that of the mountains to the west.
+The plateau's medium altitude is one of green forested crests separated by wild and uncrossable gorges.
+Hydrographic resources are dominated by these torrential streams and rainfall is characterised by frequent summer showers, with the climate much less extreme than that of the mountains to the west.

-The Bas-Vivarais
+Bas-Vivarais

-The Ardèche river flows into the Rhône, following a generally south-east course.
+The Ardèche river flows into the Rhône, following a generally southeasterly course.
 This Karst region is formed of calcareous limestones, where the streams flow in steep-sided valleys separated by sharp crests.
-With a generally low altitude the Bas-Vivarais enjoys a warm, and dry, almost Mediterranean climate.
+With a generally low altitude the Bas-Vivarais enjoys a warm, dry, almost Mediterranean climate.
 Skies are wide and bright, temperatures more elevated (3 or 4 °C in January).
-The winds from the north-east are dominant, but those of the south (known as the "vent du midi") and of the west are full of humidity, bringing heavy precipitation for a few days at a time.
+The winds from the northeast are dominant, but those of the south (known as the "vent du midi") and west are full of humidity, bringing heavy precipitation for a few days at a time.
 The few rivers, the Lavezon, Escoutay, and Frayol, provide less of a hydrological resource than one sees in the crysaline granitic areas to the north.
-This is a country of wine, of shrubland, of cereals and extensive fruit trees (this is the region of Aubenas and of Joyeuse).
+This is a country of wine, shrubland, cereals, and extensive fruit trees (this is the region of Aubenas and of Joyeuse).

-The plateau of the Coirons
+Plateau of the Coirons

-This plateau with an altitude of 800 metres above sea level, is completely surrounded to the north by the valleys of the Ouvèze and the Payre, to the south by the valley of the Escoutay, to the west by the Col of the Escrinet and the valley of Vesseaux.
-It is built of basalt which extends in length 18 km in the direction of the Rhône, and at its widest is a maximum 11 km in width.
-The climate here is also fairly extreme: snow, without being thick, is frequent, variations of temperature accentuated by the fact of the strong cold winds that blow.
+This plateau, 800 metres above sea level, is completely surrounded to the north by the valleys of the Ouvèze and the Payre, to the south by the valley of the Escoutay, and to the west by the Col of the Escrinet and the valley of Vesseaux.
+It is built of basalt that extends in length 18 km in the direction of the Rhône, and at its widest is a maximum 11 km.
+The climate here is also fairly extreme: snow, without being thick, is frequent, variations of temperature accentuated by the strong, cold winds.
 The soil is rich and fertile.
-Farming is dominated by the growing of wheat, oats and potatoes, dominates, with the raising of goats and cattle.
-On the slopes one finds vines and fruit trees.
+Farming is dominated by wheat, oats, and potatoes, with the raising of goats and cattle.
+On the slopes are vines and fruit trees.